Paying for giant Nile dam itself, Ethiopia thwarts Egypt but takes risks

 By spurning an offer from Cairo for help financing the project, Addis Ababa has ensured it controls the construction of the Renaissance Dam on a Nile tributary.
 The electricity it will generate - enough to power a giant rich-world city like New York - can be exported across a power-hungry region.

-So far, Ethiopia has paid 27 billion birr ($1.5 billion) out of a total projected cost of 77 billion birr for the dam, which will create a lake 246 km (153 miles) long.
+So far, Ethiopia has paid 27 billion birr (891.9 million pounds) out of a total projected cost of 77 billion birr for the dam, which will create a lake 246 km (153 miles) long.

 But economists warn that squeezing the private sector to pay for the public infrastructure could hurt future prospects.
 Growth is already showing signs of slowing.